TosbackCgusBridge-Bot/CGUs-versions/Subaru/Privacy Policy.md

 *   STIS
 *   Order Subaru Parts

-Connect

-*   Like us
-*   Follow us
-*   See our videos
-*   Follow on Pinterest
-*   Follow on Instagram
-*   Get email updates

-*   Customer Support
+Connect with Subaru Get Email Updates Customer Support

 *   Privacy Policy
 *   California Privacy Policy
 *   MySubaru Privacy Policy
-*   AdChoices
+*   Ad Choices

 *   English
 *   中文 Chinese

-**© Subaru of America, Inc.** Use of this site signifies your acceptance of the Terms &.
+© Subaru of America, Inc. Use of this site signifies your acceptance of the Terms &.
 Conditions

-LEGAL
+Legal Disclaimers

 \* Manufacturer's suggested retail price does not include destination and delivery charges, tax, title and registration fees.
 Destination and delivery includes handling and inland freight fees and may vary in some states.
 Prices, specifications, options, features and models subject to change without notice.